- Case diameter – 38mm

 The basics: 21 jewels, 21 600 A/h, column wheel, 30-minute counter.
 Funnily, it’s unclear what the power reserve is.
 Watchunique describes it as over 40 hours, Poljot24 – 40 hours, the Ranfft archive – 51 hours.
 Here and there, it’s mentioned that it has 45 hours of power reserve.
 45, as it’s between 40 and 50/51 hours, seems like a reasonable middle ground.

 In a week of wearing the watch, I didn’t have to set it again, so accuracy-wise, it seems decent.
 I’ve heard conflicting reports of the accuracy of this watch.
 Some claim it to have been running at well below +10 seconds per day, and close to +5/+6.
 Some have claimed it to have been running at +14 seconds per day.
 Still, I don’t imagine that these movements are tuned to run within very narrow tolerances.

 I’ve heard the action of the chronograph being referred to as “stiff” in the ST1901.
-This probably depends on how long the watch has been in storage, and how well the components of the chronograph complication have been lubricated.
-For the record, the chronograph functions in mine work really well.
+This probably depends on how long the watch has been in storage, and how well the chronograph parts have been lubricated.
+For the record, the chronograph in mine works well.
 Nope, the pushers aren’t stiff.
-While the start/stop pusher doesn’t take a lot of force to press, the reset works really, really lightly.
-Which means that the chrono works just as it should.
+While the start/stop pusher doesn’t take a lot of force to press, the reset works very lightly.
+This means that the chrono works just as it should.